RGBCube/ThemeNix/README.md

 Themes also have templates, which generate templates with the color scheme.
 You can use a template by doing `themes.gruvboxbox-dark-hard.<template-name>`.

+There are instructions on how to use these in the file they are located.
+Check `templates/<template>.nix`

 <details>
 <summary>All templates</summary>

 ```
 adwaitaGtkCss
+discordCss
 tmTheme
 ```
 </details>